splunk/public-o11y-docs/get-started/core2o11y/unified-id/unified-identity.rst

 What to expect at first login
 ==========================================================================================
-The first time a user tries to log in to Splunk Observability Cloud after the integration, they are directed to their Splunk Cloud Platform login page where they must provide their Splunk Cloud Platform credentials.
-The user then receives an e-mail to verify their identity.
+The first time a user tries to log in to Splunk Observability Cloud after the integration, they are directed to their Splunk Cloud Platform login page.

+Follow these steps at first login to Splunk Observability Cloud:

+1. Select :strong:`Sign in with Splunk Cloud`.

+2. Provide your Splunk Cloud Platform credentials.

+3. The user then receives an e-mail to verify their identity.
    When the user verifies their identity in the e-mail, the user is authenticated in Splunk Observability Cloud and can access all Splunk Cloud Platform data that their Splunk Cloud Platform role has permissions to access in Splunk Observability Cloud applications.

+After the first login, a user does not need to provide their Splunk Cloud Platform credentials again.
+On subsequent logins, when the user selects :strong:`Sign in with Splunk Cloud`, they are automatically signed in to Splunk Observability Cloud.

 Working in Splunk Observability Cloud after the integration